Clicky

 The light blue of the shirt tones down the green of the suit; it makes the green feel more neutral.

-You’ll have better results pairing your pale blue dress shirt with a dark green suit.
-A light green suit may compete too much with the blue of the shirt.
+You’ll have better results pairing this shirt color with a dark green suit.
+A light one may compete too much with the blue of the shirt.

 Ties for Green Suit and Blue Shirt